-In this five-part seminar with Tessa Fontaine, we'll explore notions of death and dying around the world, drawing from biology, philosophy, and beyond.
+In this five-part seminar, we’ll explore notions of death and dying around the world, drawing from biology, history, and beyond.

 Syllabus at a Glance

-There are five total sessions included in this purchase, each lasting for 1.5 hours on five consecutive Thursdays beginning October 22.
+There are five total sessions included in this purchase, each meeting once a week for 1.5 hours.

 Atlas Obscura Online Courses